tejada7/Java-Certification/ckad_notes.md

 - **Worker node** → executes workloads in containers within pods.
 Each work node must have a container runtime engine to be able to manage containers
     - **kubelet** → agent that makes sure that containers are running in a pod, in other words, it links Kubernetes to the container runtime engine by ensuring that containers are running healthy.
-It can also be present in the control plane node although inconventional
+It can also be present in the control plane node although inconventional (due to the existence of a Taint on the master node `kubectl describe node kubemaster | grep Taint`)
     - **Kube proxy** → network proxy allowing network communication and keeping network rules.
 It also implements the svc
     - **Container runtime** → responsible for managing containers